RPI-WCL/Athena_LibDDDAS/README.md

 * `consensus` -- theory and proofs about consensus protocols

+* `network` -- theory and proofs about network theory

 * `nmac` -- theory and proofs about an NMAC-aware flight planning algorithm

 * `math` -- theory and proofs about basic mathematical concepts like random variables, probability, distributions, etc